Sounds crazy at first when you read this, but I’ll explain.

 As investors we are wired to optimize our investment performance.
 We also hate losing money.
 In my opinion this leads us DIY investors and most financial advisors down a path to look at each investment separately, and if it is not performing, we want to get rid of it or reduce the exposure.

 Case in point, long term US Treasury bonds.
-These have performed quite poorly early in 2021.
-Equities on the other hand have done very well, and it appears to be full steam ahead for stocks due to the economy picking up momentum.
-Seems like a no brainer to just dump the bonds and load up on stocks, especially with the poor prognosis for bonds by many due to their low yields and likely higher interest rates on the horizon, right?
+These have performed quite poorly early in 2021 and again in 2022.
+Equities on the other hand did pretty well in 2021, but not so good in 2022.
+Back in 2021 it seemed like a no brainer to just dump the bonds and load up on stocks, especially with the poor prognosis for bonds by many due to their low yields and likely higher interest rates on the horizon, right?

 This is a trap.
 This “individual investment only” thinking leads us to chase returns.
 It puts us in the mindset where we try to figure out and predict where the market is going next.
 This is a losing game.